MICRONESIA BIRDING TOUR: DETAILED ITINERARY

 We will also visit a spectacular seabird colony where large numbers of Red-footed Boobies nest in the forest canopy while Brown Boobies and lovely Red-tailed Tropicbirds nest on the steep cliffs.
 Great Frigatebirds regularly visit the colony to steal some fish from its occupants.
 Along the rocky coastline, Pacific Reef Egrets are regularly to be found.

-Micronesia: Day 13 After some final birding on birding on Rota we will catch a flight back to Guam for an overnight stay.
+Micronesia: Day 9 After some final birding on birding on Rota we will catch a flight to Guam for an overnight stay.

 Guam’s avifauna has suffered a complete disaster in recent decades at the hands of introduced creatures; in particular the Brown Tree Snake.
 The endemic Guam Flycatcher and Guam Bridled White-eye are now extinct, having both been common in the 1970s, and the endemic Guam Rail is extinct in the wild (hence the Rota introduction scheme).
 The endemic Guam Kingfisher now only survives in captivity.

-Micronesia: Day 14 This morning we will fly far to the southeast of Guam, to the islands of Truk (or Chuuk) for a three nights stay.
+Micronesia: Day 14 After another early hours flight back to Guam we will take a connecting flight far to the southeast of Guam, to the islands of Truk (or Chuuk) for a three nights stay.

 Micronesia: Days 15-16 Truk, or Chuuk as it is nowadays officially called, is part of the Federated States of Micronesia.
 Infrequent air schedules mean that we will probably have more than enough time here, but there are worst places to be than a lagoon full of tropical islands!